 Gaugain doesn't see his super train as an expensive toy (the estimated cost exceeds $ 350 million), but as a "new" way to explore the world.

 One thing is certain: if this train is ever built, it will be a technical marvel.
 Almost 400 meters long, with a high-tech glass exterior capable of passing from transparency to opacity, up to total black.

 The presence of a real "retractable terrace" can offer a totally new perspective to the view of the outside.
 At night, the train would be illuminated with a golden glow as it passed at a speed of around 160km per hour.

 The new generation glass works not only towards the outside, but reinvents the inside of the train with different settings and shades of light.
 It seems that Gaugain is really obsessed with light, this is also a "cruise" setting, when not a yacht.

-That's not all: the owner and guests can transform the interior with seven types of scenarios, which pervade the whole environment (I would like to say "in the manner of Illuminarium".)
+That's not all: the owner and guests can transform the interior with seven types of scenarios, which pervade the whole environment (I would say "in the manner of Illuminarium. ")

 It is not just the "little drawing" of a train

 Of course, even the "pure" design concepts show us some important ideas, but this is not the case with the G-Train.